wwkong/wwkong.github.io/tables.md

 # List of Reference Tables #

 ## Course Evaluation Instructor Mapping ##
 The mapping below is intentionally incomplete.
-To match the UW instructor to the randomized instructor found in the Shiny application, shift the Instructor column down *n* levels cyclically where *n* is the number of TA course evaluation found in the MathSOC course evaluation repository located [here](http://mathsoc.uwaterloo.ca/CourseEvals).
+To match the UW instructor to the randomized instructor found in the Shiny application, shift the Instructor column down *n* levels cyclically where *n* is the number of TA course evaluations found in the MathSOC course evaluation repository located [here](http://mathsoc.uwaterloo.ca/CourseEvals).
 Note that this website requires CAS authentication in order to access the archives.

 |Randomized Instructor|Instructor|
 |----------|----------|